 Current Covid Readiness Level: Yellow

-The 167th Group is offering face to face scouting alongside online scouting during the coronavirus pandemic.
+The 167th Group is offering regular face to face scouting – outdoors as much as possible.
 We are following the guidance of The Scout Association (TSA), in partnership with the National Youth Agency (NYA).

 In preparation for resumption of face to face scouting, our Group Scout Leader, Phil Heard, has created a Covid Risk Assessment for moving from TSA readiness level Red to readiness level Amber.
 This Covid Risk Assessment has been agreed by two members of the group’s Executive Committee and approved by the nominated approver in Cabot District.